 When a person has meningitis caused by Neisseria meningitidis or Haemophilus influenzae, doctors usually give antibiotics to people who have been in close contact with the infected person to prevent other people from becoming sick.
 Close contacts are defined somewhat differently depending on which of these two bacteria has caused the meningitis, but they typically include

 Members of the household (especially those under 2 years of age)

 Workers at child care centers (especially workers in the infected child's classroom)

 Anyone who has been directly exposed to the infected child's saliva (such as through kissing or sharing toothbrushes or utensils, or health care personnel doing certain procedures)

 Exposed children who are not immunized or who are only partially immunized

 Exposed children who have a weakened immune system

-Drugs for chemoprophylaxis include rifampin, ceftriaxone, and ciprofloxacin and are selected depending on the age of the close contact.
+Medications to prevent infection include rifampin, ceftriaxone, and ciprofloxacin and are selected depending on the age of the close contact.